-2.41 The above explanation from the FIA notwithstanding, voices within the CSOs sector have continuously emerged to the contrary.
+2.41 The above assertions from the FIA notwithstanding, voices within the CSOs sector have continuously emerged that the FIA has been abused and used to achieve political ends of the ruling party.
 According to some stakeholders,'

 We cannot separate the law from politics.
-Therefore, while the technocrats' team at the FIA may be well meaning with good intentions, they are susceptible to political capture in the hands of the State for the good of their ambitions which most times may be anti-NGOs .
-Secondly, their hands are tied.
-They are implementing a bad law.
+Therefore, while the technocrats' team at the FIA may be well meaning with good intentions, they are susceptible to political capture in the hands of the State for the good of their ambitions which most times may be anti-NGOs.